 - Set the limiter to low speed

-- If necessary, hail the landing services to request a landing pad or hangar.
-The destination will be marked with a maintenance icon and the perimeter of the landing pad will display a holographic wall.
+- On major hubs hail the landing services to request a landing pad or hangar.
+The destination will be marked with a maintenance icon (wrench) and the perimeter of the landing pad will display a holographic wall.

 - Use W to approach manually.

-- To auto-land, go to the selected pad, ensure your ship is enclosed in the guide walls then Press+hold N until autoland commences.
+- To auto-land, go to the selected pad, ensure your ship is enclosed in the guide walls and fairly close to the pad then Press+hold N until autoland commences.